elmergonzalezb/intranet-search-cockpit/README.md

 ## Stretch Goals

 * Extend knowledge of a content repository.
 Example: In the coperate intranet the definition of [Scrum Master at Wikipedia](https://en.wikipedia.org/wiki/Scrum_(software_development)#Scrum_master) can get extended by local annotations.
-These local annotations provide additional details how to apply the general (world wide) knowledge to the particular (missing a matching term) inside the company.
+These local annotations provide additional details how to apply the general (world wide) knowledge to the particular ??? inside the company.

 ## Related